 Advise females of reproductive potential to use effective contraception during and after treatment with SIKLOS for at least 6 months after therapy.
 Advise males of reproductive potential to use effective contraception during and after treatment with SIKLOS for at least 6 months after therapy.

 Cutaneous vasculitic toxicities, including vasculitic ulcerations and gangrene, have occurred in patients with myeloproliferative disorders during therapy with hydroxyurea.
 These vasculitic toxicities were reported most often in patients with a history of, or currently receiving, interferon therapy.
 Treatment with SIKLOS should be discontinued and/or its dose reduced if cutaneous vasculitic ulcerations develop.
 Rarely, ulcers are caused by leukocytoclastic vasculitis.
+Avoid use of SIKLOS in patients with wounds on the legs (leg ulcers).

 Pancreatitis, hepatotoxicity, and peripheral neuropathy have occurred when hydroxyurea was administered concomitantly with antiretroviral drugs.
 Monitor for signs and symptoms in patients with HIV infection using antiretroviral drugs.
 Discontinue SIKLOS and implement treatment.